Orkney Skate Monitoring

 The Project

-This HIEF grant is supporting their field survey campaign in 2025, which aims to map the distribution and abundance of adult and juvenile flapper and blue skate species in Orkney waters.
-High quality maps will serve as key tools for conservation planning, with data potentially helping to inform the designation of an Important Shark and Ray Area (ISRA).
+This HIEF grant supported the field survey campaign in 2025, which aimed to map the distribution and abundance of adult and juvenile flapper and blue skate species in Orkney waters.
+Analysis of the surveys will produce high quality maps to serve as key tools for conservation planning, with data potentially helping to inform the designation of an Important Shark and Ray Area (ISRA).

 thumbnail_vlcsnap-2025-03-04-15h03m43s168 resize